anuzzolese/csv2rdf/README.md

 The namespace to use for generating RDF objects.
 If no namespace is provided http://purl.org/example/ is used as deafault.

 4. -o,--output <file>
-<p style="margin-right: 30px;">The name of the file where to store the resulting RDF.
+<p style="margin: 0 0 0 30px;">The name of the file where to store the resulting RDF.
 If no file is provided the RDF is printed on screen.</p>

 ## Example
  Let's take the following table as a possible CSV file, named *people.csv*, to convert to RDF.